upmaru/memovee-tama/tmdb-movie-browsing/querying.md

 ## Important
 - You will be provided with an index definition that tells you what the index name is and the definition of each of the property.
 - Use the definition to help you choose the property relevant to the search.
+- **MANDATORY: Every Elasticsearch query MUST include a `query` field in the body.
+NEVER omit this field.**
+  - For queries with specific filters, use appropriate query types (bool, match, range, etc.)
+  - For simple sorting requests without filters, use `"query": { "match_all": {} }`

 ## Critical: Sort Placement in Elasticsearch Queries
 **NEVER place the `sort` clause inside the `query` object.** The `sort` clause must always be at the same level as `query` within the `body` object.